DO BUSINESS TILL I COME

 They also expected that Jesus would set up His own physical Kingdom in Jerusalem, thereby fulfilling the prophecy about the Messiah establishing His physical Kingdom on earth with His headquarters in Jerusalem.

-However, on His way to Jerusalem, the Lord Jesus corrected this wrong notion about the Messiah establishing His physical Kingdom on earth at His first coming by giving a parable about a certain nobleman who went into a far country to receive for himself a kingdom and then returns.
+However, on His way to Jerusalem the Lord Jesus corrected this wrong notion about the Messiah establishing His physical Kingdom on earth at His first coming by giving a parable about a certain nobleman who went into a far country to receive for himself a kingdom and then return.

 However, his citizens hated him and sent a message after him, saying, “We will not have this man to reign over us.”